purposeindustries/serviceworker-video/README.md

 5. in network tab you should see that video has `x-id: foo` header (and the video starts)

-btw this does registers for push notifications
+btw this asks for push notifications as well.